Definition of Java NIO

 Selectors of Java NIO

-In java, the selector is available to do the non-blocking operations.
-In java, the nio selector is nothing but the object that monitors the multiple channels for the specified event.
-As it performs the operations of non-blocking.
-The selectors and key of selection with selectable channels defines the operations of multiplexed IO.
+In Java, the selector is available to do the non-blocking operations.
+In Java, the nio selector is nothing but the object that monitors the multiple channels for the specified event as it performs non-blocking operations.
+The selectors and key of selection with selectable channels define the operations of multiplexed IO.

-We can say that selectors are used to select the channels that were ready for the java IO operations.
+Selectors select the channels that are ready for Java IO operations.

 The below image shows how the selector handles the channel as follows: